By now a Politico investigation has been made public.

 As a result, senior western military officials are deeply concerned that the North Koreans’ technical superiority will allow the Iranians to accelerate development of their own nuclear weapon.

 So by proxy, not only was Obama helping Iran, he was also directly providing staying power to North Korea.
+There’s a reason for North Korea’s sudden success in the market!
 And while North Korea has done business with America since the 80s, that was under a different Korean leader, with different aims (the Cold War), and most importantly, different targets in sight.

 This means the President of the United States literally gave active nuclear support to part of former President George W Bush’s famous “axis of evil” (his rally call to even enter the much maligned “War on Terror” in the first place).